nitrozyna/FDR-Metabolomics/timelog.md

 * *2.5 hours* Installed Spec2Vec, Created a notebook with an example dataset, analysed the data, prepared questions for the meeting with supervisor
 * *0.5 hour* Meeting with the supervisor, definining the plan for next week

+### 7 Oct 2020

+* *3 hours* More reading of FDR approaches in proteonomics, preparing to reproduce results from passatuto, downloaded the codebase and reorganised the data